SeedHero/Robopocalypse/README.md

  - All game statistics recorded throughout the game

- - A handful of level and boss designs including:
+ - A handful of level and boss designs/scripts including:
   - All 3 tutorial levels and boss.
   - Main Game level 4
   - Main Game level 9